NatLabRockies/LabProcessTracker/README.md

 ## Start the tracker

-You can run the tracker in two ways:
+after downloading the repository from GitHub, you can run the tracker in two ways:

 ### 1. Run the standalone executable

 Navigate to the `exe/dist` folder and double-click the `process_tracker_v<version>.exe` file to start the tracker.

+No additional installations are required.

 ### 2. Run the Python script directly
+To run the Python script directly out of a terminal, after downloading the repository and installing Python:

 #### Navigate to the repository directory:
 ```bash